AbsaOSS/enceladus/README.md

 Usage: ruby utils/get_release_notes.rb [options]

 Specific options:
         --github-token TOKEN         Github token.
-        --zenhub-token TOKEN         Zenhub token.
+Can be specified using environment variable GITHUB_TOKEN --zenhub-token TOKEN         Zenhub token.
 This means we will use Release object for release notes.
+You don't have to use --use-zenhub in case you use this.
+Can be specified using environment variable ZENHUB_TOKEN
     -z, --use-zenhub                 Run using zenhub.
 IT needs environment variable ZENHUB_TOKEN.
 If you use --zenhub-token option, you don't need to use this.
 This means we will use Release object for release notes.
     -v, --version VERSION            Version of release notes --organization ORGANIZATION  Github Organization